Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 Very interesting.

-How about boxes around the non-layour Morphs which are being placed?
+How about boxes around the non-layout Morphs which are being placed?
 ````Smalltalk
 self showNonLayouts.
 ````